Nurse On Call Daily | Free Virtual Consultation | Text or Call : (817) 533 7676

 Peptide Therapy in Plano

 The InjectCo Plano location inside Phenix Suites of Willow Bend serves North Dallas corridor patients from Frisco, Allen, McKinney, and surrounding communities.
-This is one of the highest-demand locations for weight management peptides specifically.
+This is one of the highest-demand locations for weight management peptides.

 Peptide Therapy in Austin

-InjectCo’s Austin clinic on Burnet Road is the company’s most recent expansion.
-Austin patients searching for clinically supervised peptide therapy now have a local option backed by the same protocols and physician oversight as the DFW network.
+InjectCo’s Austin clinic on Burnet Road offers the same physician-supervised peptide protocols as the DFW network.
+Austin patients searching for clinically supervised peptide therapy now have a local option backed by board-certified physician oversight.

 Peptide Therapy in The Woodlands